rouroulike/clash/Clash-Premium-Features.md

 > TUN device also works on Android, but its control device is `/dev/tun` instead of `/dev/net/tun`, you need to create a symbolic link first. eg. `ln -sf /dev/tun /dev/net/tun`

 **NOTE:**
-> `auto-route` and `auto-detect-interface` only available on macOS, Windows, Linux and Android, receive IPv4 traffic
+> `auto-route` and `auto-detect-interface` only available on macOS, Windows, Linux and Android, receive IPv4 traffic.
+> if `system dns` is a private ip may lead to dns-hijack failure.
+Because `auto-route` will not capture private network traffics.

 ```yaml
 tun: